Pensions

 If you have more than one LGPS account

 If you have more than one LGPS account, you will receive an ABS for each.
-On most occasions, LGPS accounts will not be combined automatically.
+Most LGPS accounts will not be combined automatically without writing to you first.
 For more information, see Combining LGPS accounts

 Increasing deferred benefits